 Games like Sudoku and crossword puzzles, logic brainteasers and mathematical word problems all exercise the left side of your brain.
-There are many books, websites and even smartphone apps to keep you well stocked with left-brain puzzles.
+There are many books, websites and even smartphone apps to keep you well stocked with left brain activities.

-- MayoClinic.com: Slide Show: How Your Brain Works
+- Mayo Clinic: Slide Show: How Your Brain Works

 - Sharp Brains: Word Game: Stimulate Your Temporal Lobe

 - Psychology Today: Squeeze a Ball With Your Left Hand to Increase Creativity

 - New Scientist: Musicians' Brains Fire Symmetrically When They Listen to Music